IT3038C/IT3038C.github.io/docs/week-5.md

 print('I wish I was ' + myAge * 2 + ' years old')
 ```

 Take a look at the output.
-Assuming your age was 20, you would see the output “I wish I was 2020 years old”, which is not what we expected.
+Assuming your age was 20, you would see the output "I wish I was 2020 years old", which is not what we expected.
 Since myAge is a string, because that's how it was input, we have to convert it to a number so we can use our math against it.
 We do this by CASTING.

  ```python
 print('I wish I was ' + int(myAge) * 2 + ' years old')